hn-son/cv/README.md

 # Hoang Ngoc Son

-Website Frond-end Developer with 1.5 years of experience building front-end web applications, always ready to learn new things to fit the job needs.
+As a Front-End Developer with over a year of experience in developing web applications using ReactJS and related technologies.
+Ability to build interactive user interfaces, optimize performance and have knowledge of frontend development principles.
+Willing to learn and explore new technology to enhance application development ability.
 <br>
 <br>
 Phone number: 0981760258